News items older than four months can be viewed on the Archive page.

 One of several netloads is relayed quickly to the nearby tank truck.

-On the way to Stoney Creek, the first destination (five kilometres away), the crowding in the tank stressed the smolts and it was evident that they had to be released as soon as possible.
+On the way to Stoney Creek, the first destination (five kilometres away), it became evident that crowding in the tank was stressing the smolts and that they needed to be released as soon as possible.
 Moving by hand using dip nets would have been too slow, so they were transferred using the pipe method.

-John holds the pipe as the smolts shoot down from the tank truck into Clayburn Creek.
+John holds the pipe as the smolts shoot down into Clayburn Creek from the tank truck.

 These smolts were born in the hatchery in the winter of 2023/24, confined for a year in the ravine pond, and now free to head for the open ocean.
-What a change!
+What a remarkable life change!

 The following day, ARPSES president Dale Taylor had a look for the smolts in the Stoney Creek pond and didn’t see any.
 This means they were already on their way downstream to the Fraser River which will take them to the Salish Sea.
 Two years from now, the survivors (maybe 3%) will be returning to spawn in our creeks.